teuton-software/asker/docs/en/dirtree.md

 ├── output
 ├── Rakefile
 ├── README.md
-├── run
 └── test
 ```

-* *README.es.md*: This help file
-* *run*: This is the script file that will build our questions file
+* *darts*: This is the script file that will build our questions file
 from conceptual map files.
 Execute `./run --help` to know how to use it.
+* *input*: Directories where we save our own conceptual maps (using HAML or XML file format).
 * *lib*: Directory that contains the ruby classes and modules of this project.
-* *input*: Directories where we save our own conceptual maps (using HAML or XML file format).
 * *output*: Directory were the output files will be saved.
+* *README.es.md*: This help file
 * *test*: Directory that contain the test units.